department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2023-11-medications-usability-testing-round2-AT/research-plan.md

 ### **Screener for screen reader users**

-1. Please make sure that ALL participants are willing to complete their interview **on the device they specified when recruited** and:
+Please make sure that ALL participants are willing to complete their interview **on the device they specified when recruited** and:

 - During the session, are willing to share their screen and audio
 - Have a working microphone and camera on their device
 - Depend on screen readers to access ALL digital content

-2. Do you need to use screen reader technology to use the internet, such as Voiceover on a Mac, iPhone or iPad, Talkback on an Android device, or NVDA JAWS on a Windows computer?
+1. Do you need to use screen reader technology to use the internet, such as Voiceover on a Mac, iPhone or iPad, Talkback on an Android device, or NVDA or JAWS on a Windows computer?

-    1. _Yes (Proceed to 3)_
+    1. _Yes (Proceed to 2)_
     2. _No (Unqualified)_

+2. Are you blind or visually impaired and rely on a screen reader for accessing ALL digital content?

+    1. Yes – I need a screen reader to access ALL digital content _(Recruit)_
+    2. Some – I need a screen reader to access SOME digital content, or I only use Screen reader optionally _(Unqualified)_
+    3. No – I do not need a screen reader to access digital content. _(Unqualified)_

-3. Which screen reader would you be using for the session?
+3. Which screen reader will you be using for the session?
     1. NVDA
     2. JAWS
     3. Voiceover
     4. Talkback
     5. Other – please specify

-4. Are you blind or visually impaired and rely on a screen reader for accessing ALL digital content?

-    1. Yes – I need a screen reader to access ALL digital content _(Recruit)_
-    2. Some – I need a screen reader to access SOME digital content, or I only use Screen reader optionally _(Unqualified)_
-    3. No – I do not need a screen reader to access digital content. _(Unqualified)_
+4. How long have you been using a screenreader?
+    1. Less than 1 year
+    2. 1 - 2 years
+    3. 3 - 5 years
+    4. 5 - 10 years
+    5. More than 10 years

 5. Have you been diagnosed with (formally or informally) a cognitive disability?
 This includes any intellectual disability, ADHD, Autism Spectrum Disorder, severe, persistent mental illness, brain injury, stroke, Alzheimer's disease and other dementias, or others not listed.